Windows Environment Setup

 return 0;

-Step Four — Configure the Development Environment in VS Code
+Step 4 — Configuring the Development Environment in VS Code

-Regardless of which compiler path you chose, VS Code is a great lightweight editor choice.
-We need to install the following extensions: C/C++ (by Microsoft, providing syntax highlighting, IntelliSense, and debugging support) and CMake Tools (for CMake project management and building).
-If you prefer a Chinese interface, add the Chinese Language Pack as well.
+Regardless of which compiler path you chose, VS Code is an excellent lightweight editor choice.
+We need to install the following extensions: C/C++ (by Microsoft, provides syntax highlighting, IntelliSense, debugging support) and CMake Tools (for CMake project management and building).
+If you prefer a Chinese interface, you can also add the Chinese Language Pack.

-The CMake Tools extension automatically detects compilers on your system.
-After installing the extensions and opening our project directory, a "Kit" selection item will appear in the VS Code bottom status bar.
-Clicking it lets you choose which compiler to use—if you installed both MSVC and MinGW, you can switch between them here.
-Once selected, CMake Tools will automatically configure the project, and the status bar will display the build configuration and compiler info.
+The CMake Tools extension will automatically detect compilers in the system.
+After installing the extensions and opening our project directory, a "Kit" selection item will appear in the bottom status bar of VS Code.
+Clicking it allows you to select the compiler to use—if you have both MSVC and MinGW installed, you can switch here.
+Once selected, CMake Tools will automatically configure the project, and the status bar will display build configuration and compiler information.

-For debugging configuration, CMake Tools provides great integration.
-Hover your mouse over the project name at the bottom of the status bar, and a debug button (a bug icon) will appear next to it.
-Click it directly to start debugging.
-If you want manual control over the debug configuration, you can write a configuration in .vscode/launch.json.
+Regarding debugging configuration, CMake Tools provides excellent integration.
+Move your mouse over the project name at the bottom of the status bar, and a debug button (bug icon) will appear next to it; click it to start debugging directly.
+If you want to control the debug configuration manually, you can write a configuration in launch.json.
 For the MinGW path, a typical configuration looks like this:

 {